Rental premises use condition and repairs fact sheet

 Minimum housing standards

-Minimum housing standards came into effect for new tenancies on 1 September 2023.
-This means, if a tenancy agreement is signed or renewed and the property manager/owner is renting the dwelling to the tenant, it must meet minimum housing standards when the tenant moves in and throughout the tenancy agreement.
+Minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023 and for all remaining tenancies from 1 September 2024.
+The premises must meet minimum housing standards when the tenant moves in and throughout the tenancy agreement.

 Minimum housing standards do not apply to shared facilities, but the Act states that these must be kept clean and in good repair.